open-ephys/ephys-course/source/index.rst

 To follow this course, you can either:

-- Apply to the course, taught by the Open Ephys team to receive a NeuroKit and teaching through the Cajal Advanced Neuroscience Training Programme here: http://cajal-training.org/neurokit/
+- Apply to the course, taught by the Open Ephys team to receive a NeuroKit and teaching through the `No Black Boxes Programme <https://www.noblackboxes.org/neurokits>`_.

+- Buy the `NeuroKit from the Open Ephys Store <https://open-ephys.org/store-training/electrophysiology-course-kit>`_ and enroll in the self-paced course to get offline assistance and a completion certificate.

-- Buy the tools yourself and work through the materials using this site.
+- Get the tools yourself and work through the materials using this site.